Neil Toner

 Areas of Expertise

-Neil is our Head of Real Estate, one of the largest teams in the firm.
-Neil acts on the full range of issues that arise on property acquisition, development, disposal and beyond.
-He works with clients on overall property and development strategy as well as leading on specific transactions: from initial heads of terms discussions, through project delivery to property portfolio management.
-That takes in issues including JV structuring, planning, rights to light and other complex title problems, long term environmental and ecological liabilities, development agreements, overage, commercial lease disposals and grant funding.
-Negotiating and drafting provisions around financial viability are a particular specialism, in relation to which Neil draws on his economics and maths backgrounds.
+Neil was formerly our Head of Real Estate, one of the largest teams in the firm, before becoming a Consultant in 2023.
+Neil acted on the full range of issues that arise on property acquisition, development, disposal and beyond working with clients on overall property and development strategy as well as leading on specific transactions: from initial heads of terms discussions, through project delivery to property portfolio management.
+That involved issues such as JV structuring, planning, rights to light and other complex title problems, long term environmental and ecological liabilities, development agreements, overage, commercial lease disposals and grant funding.

 Over the last thirty years Neil has worked with a range of clients, in both England and Wales, including Registered Providers (such as L&Q, Southern and Cadwyn), private developers (such as Bouygues, Mulalley and Pocket), Local Authorities (such as Woking, Havering and Sutton), Local Authority Vehicles (such as Sutton Living, Populo and Sixty Bricks) Academy Schools (such as Ark and Future), utility companies (such as EDF and UKPN) and commercial end users (such as Agilent Technologies and OMX).